rhysd/actionlint/README.md

 ```

 [shellcheck][] is a famous linter for ShellScript. actionlint runs shellcheck for scripts at `run:` step in workflow.
+For installing shellcheck, see [the official installation document][shellcheck-install].

 actionlint detects which shell is used to run the scripts following [the documentation][shell-doc].
 On Linux or macOS,
 the default shell is `bash` and on Windows it is `pwsh`.
 Shell can be configured by `shell:` configuration at workflow level